Written by Ash K | Sources cited below

 Q: Is all pepperoni during pregnancy unsafe unless heated?
 A: Yes, according to ACOG and FDA guidelines, cured meats including pepperoni carry Listeria risk when consumed cold or unheated.
 Hot pepperoni on pizza is safe because cooking eliminates the pathogen.

 Q: How quickly can Listeria grow in pepperoni?
 A: Listeria grows slowly at refrigerator temperatures, typically doubling every 24–48 hours.
 After 2–3 weeks in the refrigerator, bacterial counts can reach hazardous levels.
-This is why the USDA recommends consuming opened cured meats within 3 weeks, and pregnant individuals are best advised to consume them sooner or use them only when heated.

 Q: If I accidentally ate cold pepperoni, should I worry?
 A: Occasional exposure carries lower risk than chronic consumption, but contact your healthcare provider if you develop fever, muscle aches, or digestive symptoms.
 Listeriosis has an incubation period of 2–30 days, so symptoms may appear weeks later.
 Your provider can arrange testing if concerned.